devnull-cz/c-prog-lang/modules/transparent-handles.md

-# Non-transparent handles may cause issues
+# Tansparent handles may cause issues

 If your library is stateful, the state is often managed by a handle used as an argument in the library function calls.
 Let's say internally in the library we need to track some ID and a position.
-Those members are expected to be used only by the library itself so the consumers of the library should use the handle in a transparent way.
-That is, they should not care nor use whatever is inside the handle.
+Those members are expected to be used only by the library itself so the consumers of the library should not care or use whatever is inside the handle.

 ```C
 /* mylib.h */